- 1. Frog and Toad Are Friends by Arnold Lobel

 This picture book is about a mother duck who leads her eight ducklings on a journey from the Boston Public Garden to the Charles River.
 Make Way for Ducklings is unique because it is based on a true story.
 There is now a statue of the mother duck and her ducklings in the Boston Public Garden.

 What kids will learn: This is a charming story that your child will surely enjoy.
-They will also love looking at the beautiful illustrations and learn about a little piece of heart-warming history.
+They will also love looking at the beautiful illustrations and learning about a little piece of heart-warming history.

 20. Diary of a Worm by Doreen Cronin